 This page explains how we made our digital maps from developing research questions, to collecting data, and building the maps themselves.

-If you’re reading this, you’re either interested in doing research in digitized, historical newspapers so you can make an amazing, interactive, digital map, or you’re being forced to do research in digitized, historical newspapers so you can make an amazing, interactive, digital map.
+If you’re reading this, you’re either interested in using digitized newspapers to make interactive digital maps or you’re being forced to use digitized newspapers to make interactive digital maps.
 Either way, welcome!
 This guide exists to help make sense of the wealth of digitized resources available and to translate their riches into effective maps.
 The idea is to take a process that can feel daunting and overwhelming and make it feel straightforward and manageable.
 By the time you’ve finished reading this guide, you’ll be an expert at working with historical newspapers and with the databases that compile them.
 You’ll also be prepared to use the historical data you’ve collected to make interactive digital maps.

 This guide is broken into two parts.
 The first section discusses how to use digitized newspapers for musicological research, while the second section is about how to create digital maps.